opensearch-project/documentation-website/_clients/logstash/advanced-config.md

 Some of the fields are not always available such as city name and region because translating IP addresses into geographical locations is generally not that accurate.
 If the `geoip` plugin fails to look up the geographical location, it adds a tag named `geoip_lookup_failure`.

-You can use the `geoip` plugin with the Opensearch output because `location` object within the `geoip` object, is a standard format for representing geospatial data in JSON.
-This is the same format as Opensearch uses for its `geo_point` data type.
+You can use the `geoip` plugin with the OpenSearch output because `location` object within the `geoip` object, is a standard format for representing geospatial data in JSON.
+This is the same format as OpenSearch uses for its `geo_point` data type.

-You can use the powerful geospatial queries of Opensearch for working with geographical data.
+You can use the powerful geospatial queries of OpenSearch for working with geographical data.